Powerful Knowledge Chatbot with Firecrawl and RAG

 - Paste the code into your website’s HTML.

-- Ensure allowed domains are configured before deployment.
+- Ensure allowed domains are configured before deployment Configure the Chat Widget.

 Ensure that the allowed domains are specified before integrating this chat widget.